Wilhelm Hauffs sämtliche Werke in sechs Bänden. Bd. 5 by Wilhelm Hauff

 Legal analysis indicates this work is in the public domain.
 Preserving history for future generations.

-3 months agoHaving explored similar works, it creates a vivid world that you simply do not want to leave.
-This left a lasting impression on me.
+3 months agoI was skeptical at first, but it creates a vivid world that you simply do not want to leave.
+I would gladly recommend this title.